 Using the cutting guide above as a guide, cut out the pattern pieces for your bag.
-You will cut 2 pieces for the outside of the bag and 2 pieces for the bag lining from the measurement in the “Bag PIeces” column.
+You will cut two pieces for the outside of the bag and two pieces for the bag lining from the measurement in the “Bag PIeces” column.

-Cut 2 casing pieces from the measurement in the “Casing Pieces” column.
+Cut two casing pieces from the measurement in the “Casing Pieces” column.

 Next, fold the piece in half lengthwise and press.
-Repeat for other bag casing piece.
+Repeat for other bag casing pieces.

-Pin the bag casing to the bag outside piece along the top edge.
-The raw edges will be flush and the casing should be centered in the bag outside piece.
+Pin the bag casing to the bag’s outside piece along the top edge.
+The raw edges will be flush, and the casing should be centered in the bag’s outside piece.
 Stitch in place.

-Place the bag outside pieces together, right sides facing.
+Place the bag’s outside pieces together, right sides facing.
 Stitch along the two sides and the bottom of the bag.
 Do not stitch inside the square you cut out on the bottom of the bag.
 Press seams open.
-As you stitch the side seams take care that you do not catch the casing pieces in the side seams.
+As you stitch the side seams, ensure you do not catch the casing pieces in the side seams.

 Repeat for the bag lining pieces (you do not attach a casing to those pieces)